todogroup/repolinter/README.md

 Run `bundle install` to get Lincensee and Linguist support.

+## Custom Result Formatter
+By default, results will be shown as in the example format above.

+When using `repolinter` in another project, you can set `resultFormatter` to a custom formatter.
+Any custom formatter needs to have a `format` function that takes three arguments `(rule, message, level)`, and returns a string.

 ## Default ruleset
 The default ruleset (```rulesets/default.json```) enables the following rules: